 A 78 yo lady is on rivaroxaban 15mg po daily for atrial fibrillation.
-She had a scheduled elective procedure on Friday for which the surgeon has requested the rivaroxaban be held for the previous 2 days before the procedure.
+She was scheduled for an elective procedure on Friday.
+The surgeon instructed the rivaroxaban to be held for the previous 2 days before the procedure.
 The order was transcribed as “Hold Rivaroxaban for 2 days, restart on Friday”.
 The intent of the order was to restart rivaroxaban after the procedure.
 No one made the connection that the rivaroxaban was scheduled at 0800 in the morning.
 So on Friday the morning of the procedure, the patient was given a dose of rivaroxaban.
 Unfortunately, the procedure had to be cancelled due to the administration of rivaroxaban.

 A patient may be asked to hold his or her anticoagulant when undergoing a procedure.
 Unlike warfarin where the INR can confirm the level of anticoagulation, there is no universal laboratory test available for DOACs.
 The management strategy is guided by the following: